Beetroot has become a really popular ingredient in juicing recipes – it tastes really unique and gives your juices a fab pink color!

 Ginger juice is an interesting ingredient, since it can give your juices some spicy goodness, as well as being a good anti-inflammatory.
 Mixing it with celery is excellent too, since it has such a high water content.
 This loosens up the rest of the ingredients and dilutes the strong spice a little.

-if you aren’t keen on celery, you could use cucumber or even green apple juice if you wanted to.
-A little bit of lemon juice could also be added if you like it sour!
+If you aren’t keen on celery, which I hear from a lot of people, you could use cucumber or even green apple juice if you wanted to.
+They’re both green juice recipe staples and very tasty.
+A little bit of lemon juice could also be added if you like it sour and it’s a great source of vitamin C!

-And for beet greens, you can juice them too!
-Just don’t go overboard with how much you’re juicing your beet greens.
-Alternatively, you can fry them in olive oil with a little garlic and a sprinkle of salt and you’ve got yourself a delicious side dish!
+And on top of that, you can juice beet greens too!
+Just don’t go overboard on portion sizes, so you don’t overdo it on oxalic acid.
+If you don’t fancy juicing your beet greens, you could even fry them in olive oil, garlic and a sprinkle of salt to make a delicious side dish.